All Episodes

 Those things.

-And the principle when food prices get too high.
+And the principle, when food prices get too high.

 So what happens?

-Now we don't know ultimately where all of this will end up, my friends, is a lot of places.
+Now, we don't know ultimately where all of this will end up, my friends.

-State Department issuing a warning saying that the airport's being shut down, there's a curfew in place.
+The U.S. Embassy in Nepal has issued a warning, State Department issuing a warning saying that the airport's being shut down, there's a curfew in place.

-So we all pay attention to this.
+So we'll pay attention to this.

-Some people believe this could ignite other protests, Some kind of South Asian spring.
+Some people believe this could ignite other protests, some kind of South Asian spring.

 Perhaps.